Unified Origin of Curvature Perturbation and Baryon Asymmetry of the Universe: Formalism and Scalar Perturbation

 where $\rho_{R,dec}$ and $\rho_{\phi,dec}$ are the radiation and curvaton energy density, respectively, at the time of curvaton decay $(t_{dec})$ with $\Gamma$ being the decay width of the curvaton, ``$a$" is the scale factor of the universe, and $M_P = 2.4 \times 10^{18}$ GeV is the reduced Planck mass.
 Here $H$ is the post-inflationary Hubble parameter, and at the time of curvaton decay, $H(t_{dec}) \sim \Gamma$.
 Also, $ \rho_{R,I}$ and $\rho_{\phi,I} $ are the radiation and curvaton energy density at the end of inflation \footnote{In our analysis we assume instantaneous reheating of the universe right after the end of inflation.}.
 Now we take the derivative of Eq.~\eqref{eq:energy} with respect to the initial curvaton field value $\phi_I$ during (at the end of) inflation.
 For a quadratic potential of curvaton $V(\phi) = \frac{1}{2} m^2 \phi^2$, the derivatives of $N$ can be estimated \cite{Kawasaki:2011pd} as

 where $r_d = \frac{\rho_{\phi,dec}} {\rho_{R,dec}}$.

 Although this approach of starting with Eq.~\eqref{eq:energy} and computing the derivatives of $N$ with respect to $\phi_I$ is quite useful for the system with quadratic potential, it will often lead to wrong results for general potentials because the assumption that the energy density of the curvaton with a general potential redshifts as $a^{-3}$ is not true.
-In the following section, we implement an alternative method to compute the scalar power spectrum and bispectrum.
+In the following section, we implement an alternative method to compute the scalar power spectrum and bispectrum (for a similar approach see \cite{Kawasaki:2011pd}).